vivekghanchi/Night-at-a-Museum/README.md

 Here i have created a VR experience showing a city exhibition. where a display is provided with information how to navigate in the scene.

+The user is in the center of a display area where there are 5 displays.